 PUBLIC NOTICE

-Housing & Community Development
+Housing & Community Development Funding Requests

-Funding Requests

-As a part of the City of Billings' Consolidated Planning process, the City is accepting loan applications for FY2023-2024 Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funding.
+As a part of the City of Billings' Consolidated Planning process, the City is accepting loan applications for FY2024-2025 Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funding.
 The City of Billings anticipates allocating an estimated \$650,000 in new CDBG funding for community development activities, which primarily benefit lower income neighborhoods or households.
 The City of Billings also anticipates allocating an estimated \$300,000 in new HOME funding for activities to preserve or increase the supply of affordable housing for lower income households in Billings.
 Actual allocation figures are not available as of publication date.
-Applications and an application guidebook may be downloaded from the City's website at [www.BillingsMT.gov/allocations](http://www.BillingsMT.gov/allocations).
-Requests for funding must be submitted to the Community Development Office by 5:00pm on Friday, January 20, 2023.
+Applications and an application guidebook may be downloaded from the City's website at www.BillingsMT.gov/allocations.
+Requests for funding must be submitted to the Community Development Office by 5:00 pm on Friday, January 19, 2024.

-For further information on eligible activities or to obtain the application materials via email, please call Brenda Beckett, Community Development Manager, at 406-657-8286 (TTY 711) or contact via email [beckettb@billingsmt.gov](mailto:beckettb@billingsmt.gov) or write to:
+For further information on eligible activities or to obtain the application materials via email, please call Brenda Beckett, Community Development Manager, at 406-657-8286 (TTY 711) or contact via email beckettb@billingsmt.gov or write to:

 Community Development Division

 City of Billings

-P.O.
+PO.
 Box 1178

 Billings, MT 59103